Your Guide to New Zealand's Roundabout Rules

 Using Indicators Correctly

-- If you’re going straight ahead (second exit), do not signal as you approach but start signalling left just before you reach your exit to let others know you are leaving the roundabout.
+- Going straight ahead (second exit): Do not signal as you enter but indicate left just before your exit.

 Choosing the Correct Lane

-- Use the left lane if you intend to take the first exit on the left.
+- Use the left lane for the first exit.

-- Stay in the left or appropriate marked lanes if you are going straight through.
+- Stay in the left or marked lane when going straight ahead.

 Check Your Blind Spots